Advocacy Capacity Building

 The Centre's Driving Change Team is helping people and organisations all over Australia speak up for better health for people with intellectual disability.

 We are working with people with intellectual disability and peak organisations to build advocacy skills focused on health.
-This support is targeted around State and Territory elections.
+This support is currently targeted around State and Territory elections, but this may change.

 We are also creating Advocacy Training modules for: